-- Filing status or marital status—single, married, head of household, qualifying widower, or married filing separately
+- Filing status or marital status—single, married filing jointly, head of household, qualifying widower, or married filing separately

-Although you only need to fill out the first page of the IRS Form W-4, there are other pages included with the form to help you determine your calculations:
+Although you only need to fill out the first page of the W-4, there are other pages included with the form to help you determine your calculations:

-- Deductions, Adjustments, and Additional Income Worksheet: This helps determine if you meet income requirements for claiming things like the child tax credit and credit for other dependents.
+- Deductions worksheet: This helps determine if you meet income requirements for claiming things like the child tax credit and credit for other dependents.
 This is also where you’d note additional income and any itemized deductions.

-There are a few different reasons why you may want to fill out a new W-4 form.
-Here’s a list of questions you can use to determine if you should go back to your W-4 form and change your withholdings.
+There are a few different reasons why you may want to fill out a new W-4 tax form.
+Here’s a list of questions you can use to determine if you should change your withholdings on your W-4 form: